fabiobazurto/googleformr/README.md

-**googleformr** let's you POST data more securely to Google Forms without need authentication or permissions like with Google Sheets.
+**googleformr** let's you POST data more securely to Google Forms without needing authentication or permissions like with Google Sheets.

 Installation
 ============